BHASVIC/flarum-virtual-authors/README.md

 This is a premium extension, which you can subscribe to on Extiverse.
 Monthly plans come with a 14 day free trial so you can see if the extension is a match for you and your forum.
 Cancel within this period with no questions asked.

+This extension is also compatible with `v17development/flarum-blog`, with some caveats.
+See the "Integrations" section for info.

 ## Description

 Virtual Authors is a Flarum extension which allows you to specify one or more 'virtual authors' for a discussion, and attribute specific credit to them.